-Financial position - The solvency ratio for iA Insurance was 145% at March 31, 2023, compared with 118% at the end of the previous quarter and 123% a year earlier.
-The twenty-seven percentage point increase in the first quarter is explained by the better recognition of the Company's financial strength under IFRS 17 and IFRS 9 and, in a lesser extent, to the contribution of organic capital generation.
-These favourable items were partly offset by the \$150 million preferred share redemption, unfavourable macroeconomic variations and the impacts of adjustments to the investment portfolio.
-Part of these impacts are expected to reverse in the second quarter.
+Financial position - The solvency ratio[†] for iA Insurance was 146% at June 30, 2023, compared with 145% at the end of the previous quarter and 123%3 a year earlier.
+The one percentage point increase in the second quarter is explained by the contribution of organic capital generation and the impacts of adjustments to the investment portfolio, which were partly offset by unfavourable macroeconomic variations, the impact of changes in actuarial assumptions (mentioned below) and the dividend payment to the Company's sole common shareholder.